bradosia/BookFiler-Widget-QT-Sort-Filter-Tree/dev/readme.md

 ## Deliverables

 * Clean and commented code that follows the general design already provided and discussed in the readme.
-* Make the example that tests the widget work [/src_example/example00/main.cpp](/src_example/example00/main.cpp).
+* Make the example that tests the widget works [/src_example/example00/main.cpp](/src_example/example00/main.cpp).
-* Should be able to click the header column titles to re-order
-* transaction cells are selectable and copyable as tab separated values in the clipboard.
+* Make sure you don't break existing functionality
+* Fix the issue with indexes where the children data won't show.
+* Make it so index cached data that is rarely used is freed up
+* Add in user input filter boxes under the column headers
 * Double clicking on a field will make it editable